heindsight/vim-bundle/README.md

     $ mr bundleupdate

-This will delete your local copies of any repos that have been deleted from the bundle before updating the remainging repos (and cloning any newly added repos).
+This will delete your local copies of any repos that have been deleted from the bundle before updating the remaining repos (and cloning any newly added repos).
 If you do not want removed repos to be deleted automatically, you can use